marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 <details>
 <summary><strong> Infrastructure Architecture – Secondary Projects Typically Led</strong></summary>
 - I'm looking to expand upon my Infrastructure capability to all the items below.
+- Providing project and delivery governance as a Network Architect to Corporate IT and OT organisation across technology programs covering the example project listed under the "Cross-Domain Projects" has provided me with the foundations across technologies that are being delivered by other architect, engineers, e.g. EUC, Data platforms, Integration platforms.
+Supporting the project teams with network requirements to enable the delivery outcomes.
+- Next Steps: <>

 | Project Name | Typical Scope/Trigger | Role Type |
 |--------------|------------------------|-----------|
 | Enterprise Hosting Modernisation | Move from IaaS to containers/serverless | <> |